The Boulder Thesis: A Theory for Social Entrepreneurs

 2. The leaders must have a long-term commitment.

 Feld talks about how entrepreneurial leaders “have to make a long-term commitment to their startup community.
-I (he) like to say this has to be at least 20 years from today to reinforce that this hast to be meaningful in length.”
+I (he) likes to say this has to be at least 20 years from today to reinforce that this has to be meaningful in length.”

 While focusing on large, complex, long-term challenges, many social entrepreneurs and social innovation practitioners are stuck in short-term view because of a dependency on unpredictable grant and donor relationships.
 A shift to more entrepreneurial revenue models can reduce the dependency on grants and donations and allow for a more predictable, sustainable revenue model based on long-term customer value.
 This may allow social entrepreneurs to align their funding model with the long-term challenges they are aiming to solve.